 Tones and strengthens your abdominal muscles strengthen your spine and hip flexors, stimulates thyroid, prostate glands, and intestines.
 Navasana also helps alleviate stress and improves confidence.

 The Twentieth yoga pose is Urdhva Mukha Svanasana or modern name Upward-Facing Dog

-Benefits of practicing Urdhva Mukha Svanasana:
+Benefits of practising Urdhva Mukha Svanasana: